sap-tutorials/btp-dev-guidance/README.md

 ## Execution Sequence
-The guidance is divided into several groups of tutorials.
+The guidance is divided into several groups of tutorials when published on the [Tutorial Navigator](https://developers.sap.com/tutorial-navigator.html).
 The groups define the order of execution of the tutorials.
-The groups are also organized in missions when published on the [Tutorial Navigator](https://developers.sap.com/tutorial-navigator.html).

 ### Groups